Aston Martin tractors? We've heard that one before

-LONDON Nov 26 Jokes about James Bond on a tractor have done the rounds since Indian farm machinery maker Mahindra and Mahindra emerged as a possible investor in Aston Martin, whose iconic British sports cars are favoured by 007.
+LONDON Jokes about James Bond on a tractor have done the rounds since Indian farm machinery maker Mahindra and Mahindra emerged as a possible investor in Aston Martin, whose iconic British sports cars are favored by 007.

 But marriages of extremes across the automotive spectrum are not so rare, and tractors have played a vital role before in the history of Aston Martin, as well as of other fast car brands.